How to Apply for SSDI with Cancer: Application Tips

 SSA Listings Section 13.00 covers cancer (malignant neoplastic diseases).
 Each cancer type has specific listing criteria, but common factors include:

-What should I know about cancer treatment side effects as additional limitations?
+Can cancer treatment side effects qualify as additional limitations?

 Do not wait until treatment is complete to apply.
 If your cancer and its treatment prevent you from working now, apply now.
 The SSA evaluates your condition at the time of application.